vortexmakes/RKH/doc/readme.txt

 /* ... */
 \endcode

-\li (1) Every application C-file that uses RKH must include the rkhsm.h
+\li (1) Every application C-file that uses RKH must include the rkh.h
 		header file.
 This header file contains the specific adaptation of RKH to the given processor and compiler, also includes the RKH interface to implement state-machines.
 The port file is located